 Tel: 0207 008 0232/0233 Fax: 0207 008 0164

-The gates to the Cemetery are normally kept locked but entry can be made through the side entrance and the resident head gardener's accommodation.
-A notice to this effect is situated outside the main cemetery gates.
+Ambon War Cemetery is open at all times.
+If the gates to the Cemetery are locked entry can be made through the side entrance and the resident head gardener's accommodation.
+A notice to this effect is situated inside the main cemetery gates.

 The town of Ambon, situated on Laitimor Peninsula on the southern shore of Ambon Bay, was severely damaged during the war, first by the Japanese who bombed it heavily in January 1942 and later by the Allied forces who attacked it in 1943 and 1944.